hull/hull-client-node/README.md

 ### Possible usage

-> Return a hull `client` scoped to the user identified by it's Hull ID.
+> Return a `HullClient` scoped to the user identified by it's Hull ID.
 Not lazily created.
 Needs an existing User

 ```js
 hullClient.asUser(userId);
 ```

-> Return a hull `client` scoped to the user identified by it's Social network ID.
+> Return a `HullClient` scoped to the user identified by it's Social network ID.
 Lazily created if [Guest Users](http://www.hull.io/docs/users/guest_users) are enabled

 ```js
 hullClient.asUser("instagram|facebook|google:userId");
 ```

-> Return a hull `client` scoped to the user identified by it's External ID (from your dashboard).
+> Return a `HullClient` scoped to the user identified by it's External ID (from your dashboard).
 Lazily created if [Guest Users](http://www.hull.io/docs/users/guest_users) are enabled

 ```js
 hullClient.asUser({ external_id: "externalId" });
 ```

-> Return a hull `client` scoped to the user identified by it's External ID (from your dashboard).
+> Return a `HullClient` scoped to the user identified by it's External ID (from your dashboard).
 Lazily created if [Guest Users](http://www.hull.io/docs/users/guest_users) are enabled

 ```js
 hullClient.asUser({ anonymous_id: "anonymousId" });
 ```

-> Return a hull `client` scoped to the user identified by only by an anonymousId.
+> Return a `HullClient` scoped to the user identified by only by an anonymousId.
 Lets you start tracking and storing properties from a user before you have a UserID ready for him.
 Lazily created if [Guest Users](http://www.hull.io/docs/users/guest_users) are enabled
 > When you have a UserId, just pass both to link them.

 ```js
 hullClient.asUser({ email: "user@email.com" });
 ```

-> Return a hull `client` authenticated as the user but with admin privileges
+> Return a hull `HullClient` authenticated as the user but with admin privileges

 ```js
 hullClient.asUser({ email: "user@email.com" }, { scopes: ["admin"] });